 If you close your account after 6 months but before 1 year, the interest rate of the post office savings account will apply

-If you close a 2, 3, or 5-year account after 1 year but before the maturity, the interest will be calculated at 2% less than the TD rate
+If you close a 2, 3, or 5-year account after 1 year but before the maturity, the interest will be calculated at 2% less than the TD rate for completed years

 You can close your account prematurely at the designated post office.
 Before you opt for the premature closure of the account, it is crucial to understand the interest implications and penalties involved.
 For better clarity, consider an example.

 Say you invest ₹1 Lakh for a tenure of 5 years.
-If you close the account after 6 months but before 1 year, the rate of the savings account will apply, which is 4% p.a as of August 2024.
+If you close the account after 6 months but before 1 year, the rate of the savings account will apply, which is 4% p.a., as of August 2024.

 If you close an account with a 2, 3 or 5-year tenure, the interest will be calculated at 2% less than the TD rate.
 In these cases, the applicable interest rate will vary between 5% p.a. and 5.5% p.a.

-Prematurely closing your post office TD account significantly reduces the interest earned as compared to the expected returns at maturity.
 Here are the interest rates that will apply when you withdraw the funds at various time durations:

 6 Months to 1 Year: 4% p.a.